 - Immediate expiration: Closing certain credit cards means losing your rewards at the same time.
 For example, if you close your Capital One Venture Rewards Credit Card, or Capital One Quicksilver Cash Rewards Credit Card, any rewards remaining in your account disappear right upon cancellation.

-- Your rewards might be automatically credited to your account: If deadlines aren't your thing, cards such as the Discover it® Cash Back shouldn't worry you.
-With this card, cash back rewards will be credited to your account when it's closed or if you haven't used it in 18 months.
-So even if it slips your mind or you start using other rewards cards more, you don't have to worry about losing your cash back with it.
-Similar cards that credit rewards to your account may differ in their specifics, so be sure to read the fine print.
+- Your rewards might be automatically credited to your account: If deadlines aren't your thing, some cards will automatically credited rewards to your account when the account closed or if it hasn't been used it in a while.
+Even if it slips your mind or you start using other rewards cards more, you don't have to worry about losing your cash back rewards.
+Different cards will have specific scenarios where this can happen, so be sure to read the fine print to understand how and when rewards would be automatically redeemed.

 The timing and sequence of events when you cancel a card will depend on the loyalty program with which it earns points, the issuer's rules, and even the terms particular to individual cards.
 If you read your benefits guide and still don't know what will happen when you cancel your card, your best bet is simply to call your issuer's customer service line directly and ask.